shayki5/azure-devops-create-pr-task/README.md

 ## Azure DevOps Create Pull Request Task

-Easy way to create a Pull Request from your Build or Release Pipeline.
+An easy way to create a Pull Request from your Build or Release Pipeline.

-## Prerequisites before use the task
+## Prerequisites

 - **The task works currently only in Windows machines.**